 Check Your Deed

+Before you fork over the cash for a new survey, there are a few ways you can find your property lines for free.
 Your property lines are noted in a few different locations, including in the legal description for the lot, which would be on your property deed and on a plat map, which is typically available through your local assessor’s office or planning office.

 A property’s legal description is most easily found on the deed to the property, and there are a few ways the description can be written.
 It could simply describe the property’s exact location as it exists on the plat map, or it may include specific details with precise measurements that allow you to walk the property lines from a nearby reference point.